 Texts: Genesis 4:3–8; Hebrews 11:4; 1 John 3:12

-Abel said nothing recorded.
+Abel said nothing that's recorded.
 His offering—by faith and blood—condemned Cain’s heart.

 “Cain was very angry.. and his countenance fell.”
 (Gen. 4:5)